CryptoRhinoGH/php-table-parse/README.md

 # php-table
 This is a self made class for making html tables for php developers.
 I have faced a lot of problems while making html tables, this is a simple way to add data to a table and style it using bootstrap.
+To run this code you will need a server, XAMPP, MAMP or LAMP or even terminal for OSX and Linux users

 IMPORTANT: This uses bootstrap so please include it in your file: SEE EXAMPLE FILE